Deep-MI/FastSurfer/README.md

                      /fastsurfer/run_fastsurfer.sh
                      *fastsurfer-flags*
    ```
    The `--nv` flag is needed to allow FastSurfer to run on the GPU (otherwise FastSurfer will run on the CPU).

+   The `--no-home` flag tells singularity to not mount the home directory (see [Singularity README](Singularity/README.md#mounting-home) for more info).

    The `-B` flag is used to tell singularity, which folders FastSurfer can read and write to.